2002 All-Ireland Senior Football Championship

 The 2002 All-Ireland Senior Football Championship was the 116th staging of the All-Ireland Senior Football Championship, the Gaelic Athletic Association's premier inter-county Gaelic football tournament.
 The championship began on 5 May 2002 and ended on 22 September 2002.

 Galway entered the championship as the defending champions, however, they were defeated by Kerry in the All-Ireland quarter-final.

-On 22 September 2002, Armagh won the championship following a 1-12 to 0-14 defeat of Kerry in the All-Ireland final.
-This was their first All-Ireland title.
-It remains their only All-Ireland title.
+On 22 September 2002, Armagh won the championship following a 1–12 to 0–14 defeat of Kerry in the All-Ireland final.
+This was their first of two All-Ireland titles.

-Armagh's Oisín McConville was the championship's top scorer with 1-40.
+Armagh's Oisín McConville was the championship's top scorer with 1–40.
 His teammate Kieran McGeeney was the choice for the three Footballer of the Year awards.

 Format

 The Qualifier Rounds system, first used in 2001 was again used in this year.